phonghuule/Securely-analyze-your-data-with-AWS-Lake-Formation-and-Amazon-QuickSight/README.md

 **17.** On the Actions menu, choose Edit.

 **18.** Choose the S3 bucket created as part of the CloudFormation stack as the database location.

-Name should be in this format - 292695198383virginiasecurelfblog Do not choose the bucket name ending with athenaoutput.
+The naming convention of the S3 bucket is <account_number><region_name><bucket_name>.
+For example, it should appear as similar to 111122223333virginiamybucketname.
+Do not choose the bucket name ending with athenaoutput.

 **19.** Deselect Use only IAM access control for new tables in this database.